dungdd1507/dung_portfolio/README.md

-# Data Analyst Portfolio Project Repository
+# Data Analyst's Project Portfolio Archive
-This Repository will hold all of the code and queries from the Portfolio Projects I really do hope this is helpful! :D
+This repository will keep all codes and queries from Portfolio Projects It's also an archive of projects I've done on my Data career path